open-cogsci/osdoc/content/pages/manual/response/mouse.md

 [TOC]

+## Response variables

+The MOUSE_RESPONSE sets the standard response variables as described here:

+- %link:manual/variables%

 ## Mouse-button names

 Mouse buttons have a number (`1`, etc.) as well as a name (`left_button`, etc.).
-Both can be used to specify correct and allowed responses, but numbers will be used for logging.
+Both can be used to specify correct and allowed responses, but the `response` variable will be set to a number.

 - `left_button` corresponds to `1`
 - `middle_button` corresponds to `2`